mvanthoor/rustic-book/src/communication/design.md

 That's it.
 The engine has a _receiver_ for incoming commands and it obtains a _sender_ for outgoing messages as soon as it instantiates IComm.
-In this way, the engine doesn't need to know what the protocol actually is: it only knows how to handle its incoming commands, and what replies it should send.
+In this way, the engine doesn't need to know what the protocol even is: it only knows how to handle its incoming commands, and what replies it should send.
 The only part of the entire engine that knows anything about the protocol used is the handler; and each handler only knows one protocol.
 Visualizing